What is a gift in a will?

 Should I tell you if I’ve left you a gift in my will?

 We understand that making a will is an extremely personal decision.
 However, it would really help us to plan our future if you feel able to tell us what you are intending.
-If you can, please let us know of your plans by contacting us via email at firstname.lastname@example.org.
+If you can, please let us know of your plans by filling out our notification form and sending it to us via email at email@example.com.

 I have additional questions.